 - Update pending - The update has been submitted and is being processed

 Unfortunately, Google Play still doesn't offer automatic releases.
 It is your responsibility to press the Go live button in order to push the update to the store.
-Additionally, note that timed publishing is only available for updates!
+Additionally, note that managed publishing is only available for updates!
+If activated, managed publishing remains on until you manually turn it off.

-- Go to the Store presence section in the sidebar
+- Go to the Publishing overview section in the sidebar

-- At the bottom of your screen, go to the Timed publishing switch
+- At the right side of your screen, press the Manage button